sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 This class of tools tend to execute between two times and tenfold times slower than a normal debug build.

 They may be coupled with fuzzing technologies to detect faults and expand the code coverage, this activity should not happen on a per-pull request basis since it is extremely onerous.

+The tools in this class tend to not have false positive, usually caused by a miscompilation or due limitations in their cpu/memory models.

 #### Packaging checks